-A Ross Sea regular: orcas, also known as killer whales
+A Southern Ocean regular: orcas, also known as killer whales

-Orcas are highly social and intelligent members of the dolphin family.
-They are sometimes referred to as killer whales, though this name has somewhat fallen out of fashion due to inaccurately characterizing orcas as whales and as ferocious predators.
+Orcas are highly social and intelligent members of the dolphin family Delphinidae.
+They are sometimes referred to as killer whales, though this name has somewhat fallen out of fashion due to inaccurately characterizing orcas as ferocious predators.

 Found in every ocean, orcas most densely populate the Southern Ocean.
 Their numbers are estimated between 25,000 - 27,000, making them the third most abundant cetacean in Antarctica.
 In fact, during the Antarctic expeditions of the early 20th century, British biologists categorized orcas as the most common whale in the Ross Sea.
 When their ships sailed along the pack ice of Victoria Land, killer whales were observed almost every day.